by Dr. Rebecca Kempton, Pediatric Sleep Specialist, Founder of Baby Sleep Pro

 For babies who are with other care providers during the day, communication is going to be key.
 Your daycare will most likely be pretty responsive to any changes in approach and new times for naps.
 You just need to let them know you’re working on creating an independent sleeper and request they follow your schedule or routine before baby is put to bed.
 Providing a print-out or digital copy of that schedule may be helpful, include tips for recreating the sleeping situation they have at home (such as finding a darker environment for baby to sleep).

 - Take shifts with your partner throughout the night, where one partner gets up first and lets the other stay sleeping – and vice versa in the second half.
-This way, you can get a better chunk of sleep, resulting in a tired parent rather than a sleep-deprived
+This way, you can get a better chunk of sleep, rather than being totally sleep-deprived.

 Unless something else is going on with your baby (such as sickness), continue helping her to sleep without your total assistance.
 Feed her when she wakes, and then put her back in the crib for a few more hours of snooze time.
 Eventually, your baby will get the hang of sleeping, making her way past this regression.
 That’s not to say this is the last regression – but, if you can get through this one, you can make it through the rest of them, too!